bestia-dev-archived/mem1_phonegap/README.md

 and the files www/index.html and www/css/mem1.css.

 ## Running on Win10 - development server
-5. Start the development server: in "node-js command promt".
+5. Start the development server: in "node-js command prompt".
 Run inside the project folder:
 ```
 phonegap serve